Bill Belichick on UNC coaching job: ‘We’ll see’

 “There are a lot of changes in the college landscape,” Belichick said.
 “I’m not going to sit here and say I’m an expert on all of them, but I think it’s a little bit of everybody’s trying to find not only their way but what’s best for their individual situation.”

-The Tar Heels are looking to fill their head coaching vacancy after the school announced Mack Brown would not return next season following UNC’s loss to in-state rivals North Carolina State last week.
+The Tar Heels are looking to fill their head coaching vacancy after the school announced Mack Brown would not return next season following UNC’s loss to in-state rivals North Carolina State.
 The Tar Heels are 6-6 and will face Connecticut in the Fenway Bowl on December 28.

 UNC repeatedly has declined to comment to CNN regarding the coaching search, including following Belichick’s remarks Monday on ESPN with McAfee.